-Recruiter Lite is for solo recruiters and small teams hiring fewer than five people per quarter.
-Recruiter Full (Corporate) is for in-house teams that need full LinkedIn network access, ATS integration, and team collaboration tools.
-That's the short answer.
+LinkedIn Recruiter Lite is the entry-level plan at $170/mo, built for solo recruiters and small teams filling fewer than five positions per quarter.
+Recruiter Full (Corporate) is the team platform at $750-$900/mo, designed for in-house teams that need full LinkedIn network access, ATS integration, and multi-recruiter collaboration.

-The longer answer involves a 5x price gap ($170/mo vs $750-$900/mo per seat) and dramatic differences in InMail volume: 30 vs 100-150 credits per month.
-According to LinkedIn's Recruiter Lite page, the plan offers 20+ search filters and network access limited to 3rd-degree connections.
-The full Recruiter platform unlocks 40+ filters and access to LinkedIn's entire 1B+ member database.
-The feature gaps between them determine whether the upgrade pays for itself.
+At 5x the LinkedIn Recruiter Lite vs Full price gap ($170/mo vs $750-$900/mo per seat), InMail differences are equally dramatic: 30 vs 100-150 credits per month.
+According to LinkedIn’s Recruiter Lite page, the plan offers 20+ search filters and network access limited to 3rd-degree connections.
+Recruiter Corporate unlocks 40+ filters and access to LinkedIn’s entire 1B+ member database.
+Feature gaps between the plans determine whether an upgrade pays for itself.

-This guide breaks down every feature, pricing detail, and limitation for both plans so you can decide which one fits your hiring needs - or whether a third option makes more sense.
+This guide breaks down every feature, pricing detail, and plan-level difference so you can decide which option fits your hiring needs, or whether a third alternative makes more sense.

 How Do Recruiter Lite and Full Compare?